datastax/sstable-to-arrow/README.md

 `vis/` contains modified Kaitai Struct files for visualizing the various data formats.

-- Remember that compiling to graphviz does not require the structure specification to actually mask the file on disk; it can be independently compiled regardless.
+- Remember that compiling to graphviz does not require the structure specification to actually fit the file on disk; it can be independently compiled regardless.

 ## Description